teamviewer/api-example-scripts/README.md

 # TeamViewer API Example Scripts

-A continously growing set of example script that showcase the TeamViewer Web API.
+A continously growing set of example scripts that showcase the TeamViewer Web API.

 Read more about the TeamViewer Web API here: https://www.teamviewer.com/en/for-developers/teamviewer-api/